xZeroW/fictional-dollop/docs/game_systems_plan.md

 - Short rounds should feed long-term planning.
 - The bank should create pressure through limited capacity.
 - Map themes should change what the player wants and fears.
-- Player power should come from a mix of run loot, crafting, classes, and persistent passives.
+- Player power should come from a mix of run loot, permanent item progression, crafting, classes, and persistent passives.
 - Corruption should improve rewards but change gameplay, not only multiply numbers.

 ## System Plan